uweschmitt/emzed2/website/getting_started.rst

 * a supportive development environment which we name *workbench* and

-* a collection of *emzed modules* for typical tasks which provide building blocks for an LCMS analysis work flows.
+* a collection of *emzed modules* for typical tasks which provide building blocks for an LCMS analysis work flow.

 The following instructions help you to get started with the *workbench*, :ref:`getting_started_with_emzed_modules` gives a first impression of